eclipse-thingweb/playground/README.md

 ## Browser-based Thing Description Validation

--   Online: It is hosted [here](http://plugfest.thingweb.io/playground/)
+-   Online: It is hosted [here](https://playground.thingweb.io/)

     -   Simply paste a TD in the text field and click validate
     -   Safari browser has unexpected behavior with JSON-LD documents
-    -   If you loose your internet connection when validating JSON-LD validation will fail since it tries to access the documents under `@context` (can be turned off)
+    -   If you lose your internet connection when validating JSON-LD validation will fail since it tries to access the documents under `@context` (can be turned off)

 -   Offline/OnPremise: by hosting the `web` yourself.
 Therefore, please deliver the "index.html" file with a web-server.